The list below includes confidential and non-confidential resources at WSU and in the Vancouver community.

 The Office of Student Affairs houses the Title IX Liaison.
 The Title IX Liaison works closely with CCR on student conduct cases involving discrimination, sexual harassment, and sexual misconduct.
 The Title IX Liaison participates in preliminary investigative meetings and helps make findings of fact, and determine whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
 360-546-9571.

-CCR works closely with the Office of Student Conduct (OSC) on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
-CCR conducts investigations, makes findings of fact, determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
+CCR works closely with the Center for Community Standards (CCS) on student matters or HRS on employee matters involving discrimination, sexual harassment, and sexual misconduct.
+CCR conducts investigations, makes findings of fact, and determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
 CCR also provides trainings about discrimination, sexual harassment, and sexual misconduct.
-Interpretive services available.
+Interpretive services are available.
 509-335-8288.

 Human Resources can provide you with information and answers about employment issues.
 360-546-9094.